 The construction industry is dependent upon its ecosystem.
 The success of any construction project requires efficiency from the downstream partners and contractors.
-The excavation of a site, moving and assembling larger pieces or materials, faster procurement and delivery of the material; all contribute to the success of the project.
+The excavation of a site, moving and assembling larger pieces or materials, faster procurement, and delivery of the material; all contribute to the success of the project.

 Traditionally, there were too many gaps in communication and lags that resulted in the loss of productive hours.
 Much of this was due to a lack of streamlined orders and procurement, resulting in poorly timed deliveries.
 One of the leading causes of the lag in the procurement of material was the thumb rule estimation of quantities.
 With the help of technology, it has become easier to derive precise quantities of the material required and determine the right time to order them.

 Evolving technology has also provided us with better earthing machines, concrete mixers, cranes, and conveyors that are efficient enough to do the heavy lifting posed by the demands of modern-era construction.
-Using pre-fabricated structures or structural elements, that are fabricated offsite, has become viable because of the improvement in transport of on-site handling equipment (more on that later).
+Using pre-fabricated structures or structural elements, that are fabricated offsite, has become viable because of the improvement in the transport of on-site handling equipment (more on that later).

 3. Construction Materials